-Our collection of 60 Cambodian recipes to learn to cook this year includes everything from the Cambodian curry pastes or kroeungs that form the basis of so many Khmer dishes to Cambodian street food favourites, traditional Khmer soups and stews, Cambodian-Chinese stir-fry dishes, and Cambodia’s famous steamed fish amok.
+Our collection of 65 Cambodian recipes to learn to cook this year includes everything from the Cambodian curry pastes or kroeungs that form the basis of so many Khmer dishes to Cambodian street food favourites, traditional Khmer soups and stews, Cambodian-Chinese stir-fry dishes, Cambodia’s famous steamed fish amok, along with Khmer desserts.

-So if you’d like to discover a new cuisine that we guarantee will surprise and delight you, we encourage you to work your way through our collection of 60 Cambodian recipes to learn to cook during lockdown – or even if life has returned to normal for you and you’re enjoying your time in the kitchen.
+So if you’re keen to discover a new cuisine that we guarantee will surprise and delight you, we encourage you to work your way through our collection of 65 Cambodian recipes to learn to cook.

-We’re still seeking patrons for that project on Patreon to help us complete this important work before we return home to Australia and you can support it for as little as the price of a bowl of noodles.
+We’re still seeking patrons for our Cambodia cookbook project on Patreon and you can support it for as little as the price of a bowl of noodles.
 If you’re interested in culinary history, particularly that of Cambodia and Southeast Asia, please do check out our project.

 Our cookbook documents recipes by Cambodian cooks from around the country and shares their stories, while the culinary history tells the long rich story of Cambodian food for the first time.
-If you’re not in a position to support (and we completely understand), please share the links with people you think might be interested and may be able to help with a monthly pledge starting at as low as US$2.
+If you’re not in a position to support, please share the links with people you think might be interested and may be able to help with a monthly pledge starting at as low as US$2.
 Every little bit helps!

 Cambodian Kroeung Curry Paste Recipe